 We also accept childcare subsidy payments from the Cowlitz Indian Tribe.
-Extra charges for overtime, unscheduled care, extra clothing and late pick-ups are not paid by the Cowlitz Tribe and will be the responsibility of the parent.
+The Cowlitz Indian Tribe Child Care and Development Program (CCDP) assists eligible families with their child care expenses.
+The purpose of CCDP is to increase the availability, affordability, and quality of child care in Lewis, Cowlitz, Clark, and Skamania counties.
+They serve enrolled federally recognized Native American and Alaskan Native families and their descendants.
+To qualify, children must be 4 weeks old up to their 13th birthday.
+Extra charges for overtime, unscheduled care, extra clothing, and late pick-ups are not paid by the Cowlitz Tribe and will be the responsibility of the parent.
 Please contact the Cowlitz Tribe directly at CCDP@Cowlitz.org for more information.